šŸ‰

 Furthermore, because the model is trained to reconstruct image heterogeneity, any non-structural image heterogeneity that is not captured by the image formation model (e.g. junk particles and artifacts) can be reflected in the latent embeddings.
 In practice, junk particles are often easily identified in the latent embeddings and can then be filtered out.
 A jupyter notebook is provided to filter particle stacks.

 What settings should I use for training cryoDRGN networks?
-Common hyperparameters when training a cryoDRGN model are: 1) the size of the neural network, which controls the capacity of the model, 2) the input image size, which bounds the resolution information and greatly impacts the training speed and 3) the latent variable dimension, which is the bottleneck layer that bounds the expressiveness of the model.
+Common hyper-parameters when training a cryoDRGN model are: 1) the size of the neural network, which controls the capacity of the model, 2) the input image size, which bounds the resolution information and greatly impacts the training speed and 3) the latent variable dimension, which is the bottleneck layer that bounds the expressiveness of the model.
 The three parameters together all affect the expressiveness/complexity of the learned model.
 After exploring many real datasets, we provide reasonable defaults and recommended settings of these parameters for training.

 Input data requirements